Drop In - From tail stall at the top of a ramp. Dropping the front wheels down and rolling into the ramp.

 Dropping in and doing the ollie are the two most wanted tricks to learn as a new skater.
 Everyone wants to do them.
 They aren't the best starting spot to learn tricks.
 A skater will progress much faster if they master these basic skateboard tricks first.

-Dropping in the first time is hard because it is scary.
-It feels like you are jumping of a cliff.
-The technique itself is pretty simple but the risk is what makes it hard.
-Follow my advice to learn faster.
-Do what I say here and avoid slaming into a heap in front of everyone.
+Dropping in the first time feels like you are jumping of a cliff.
+The technique itself is simple but the risk is what makes it hard.
+Consider what I say here and avoid slamming into a heap.

 This is easy once you get it.
 It will seems hard until you get passed the fear of falling to flat and the distrust in your board balance and abilities.
 Once again get you basics down and this step will be really easy.